vPeteWalker/midway/aos_upgrade/aos_upgrade.rst

    - If you use Prism Central to manage your Nutanix clusters, upgrade Prism Central first, then upgrade AOS on the clusters managed by Prism Central.

    - Depending on the version of AOS and LCM, upgrading AOS may also be performed in LCM, or exclusively availabile in LCM.
-Utilizing is the recommended method to upgrade software and firmware on Nutanix.
+Utilizing LCM is the recommended method to upgrade software and firmware on Nutanix, and will eventually become to sole mechanism for all software and firmware upgrades.
 Please see the :ref:`lcm` section to learn more about performing upgrades using LCM.
-Otherwise, proceed with the following steps.
+Otherwise, proceed with the following steps labeled *Legacy AOS Upgrade*.

    - Visit the `Upgrade Paths <https://portal.nutanix.com/page/documents/upgrade-paths>`_ page, and choose **AOS** from the *Software Types* section.
 Input the *Current Release Version* and *Target Release Version* to confirm the upgrade you are attempting is supported.

    - If you encounter errors with the upgrade procedure as outlined below (ex. install hang) contact support to assist.
-A failure on the initial node will prevent the process proceeding on subsequent nodes to ensure multiple nodes aren’t taken offline from the same issue.
+A failure on the initial node will prevent the upgrade process proceeding on subsequent nodes to ensure multiple nodes aren’t taken offline from the same issue.

 Legacy AOS upgrade
 ++++++++++++++++++